ecmwf/metview-python/docs/api/functions/set_values.rst

     :param index_or_name: index or name of the values column to be replaced in ``gpt``
     :type index_or_name: int or str
     :param values: values to be written into ``gpt``
-    :type values: float or list or ndarray
+    :type values: number or list or ndarray
     :rtype: :class:`Geopoints`

      If ``index_or_name`` is specified and is a number it refers to the index of the column within the value columns (and not within all the columns in ``gpt``).
 E.g. 0 means the first value column.